Cooking My Dreams

 • Pancetta.
 It's a rather important ingredient because it will add sweetness, flavor, and fattiness to the meat.
 If you can't find Pancetta and don't mind a smoky flavor, you can substitute it with bacon lardons.

 • Soffritto.
-Soffritto is essentially a mix of finely minced onions, carrots, and celery.
+Soffritto is essentially a mix of finely minced vegetables: onions, carrots, and celery.
 Some supermarkets sell it already made in the freezers, but you can easily make a big batch at home and then freeze it in portions for later use.

 • Whole Milk.
 Milk will cut the acidity from the tomato and will make the sauce nice and creamy.
 You can skip it or substitute it with regular milk.